JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 Not enough with [Nginx](https://fossengineer.com/selfhosting-nginx-proxy-manager-docker/) or Caddy?

-Id say that it was not a setup for beginners, but lets try:
+Id say that Traefik setup was not a easy for beginners (like ~ NGINX is), but lets try:

 {{< cards cols="2" >}}
   {{< card link="https://fossengineer.com/selfhosting-nginx-proxy-manager-docker/" title="NGINX Setup" >}}